Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Introduction

-\begin{itemize} \item \textbf{Compressed \texttt{TD}(0) Algorithm with Error-Feedback.} We develop a general framework for analyzing iterative compressed stochastic approximation (SA) algorithms with error-feedback.
+\begin{enumerate} \item \textbf{Algorithmic Framework for Compressed Stochastic Approximation.} We develop a general framework for analyzing iterative compressed stochastic approximation (SA) algorithms with error-feedback.
 The generality of this framework stems from two salient features: (i) it applies to nonlinear SA with Markovian noise; and (ii) the compression operator covers several common quantization and (biased) sparsification schemes studied in optimization.
-As an instance of our framework, we propose a new algorithm called \texttt{EF-TD} (Algo.~\ref{algo:algo1}) to study extreme distortions to the \texttt{TD}(0) update direction.
-Examples of such distortion include, but are not limited to, replacing each coordinate of the \texttt{TD}(0) update direction with just its sign, or just retaining the coordinate with the largest magnitude.
-While such distortions have been extensively studied for SGD, we are unaware of any analagous algorithms or analysis in RL.
+As an instance of our framework, we propose a new algorithm called \texttt{EF-TD} (Algorithm~\ref{algo:algo1}) to study extreme distortions to the \texttt{TD}(0) update direction.
+Examples of such distortion include, but are not limited to, replacing each coordinate of the \texttt{TD}(0) update direction with just its sign, or just retaining the coordinate with the largest magnitude. \textit{While such distortions have been extensively studied for SGD, we are unaware of any analagous algorithms or analysis in the context of RL}.